Module::Build::Authoring - Authoring Module::Build modules

 (i.e. before running the Build.PL script).
 This might be a

-specific minimum version of Module::Build
+specific minimum version of Module::Build or any other module the

 Build.PL needs in order to do its stuff.
 Clients like CPAN.pm

-will be expected to pick configure_requires
+or CPANPLUS will be expected to pick configure_requires out of the

 META.yml file and install these items before running the